Trump faces the natural disaster test in Hurricane Harvey

 Long, who was confirmed as FEMA director two months ago after six years as an executive at an emergency management consulting firm, told MSNBC Friday he was expecting a "very significant disaster" along the coasts of southeastern Texas and southwestern Louisiana.

-Hurricane Harvey, which strengthened into a major Category 3 storm Friday afternoon, is expected to make landfall just east of Corpus Christi between 10 p.m. and 2 a.m.
+Hurricane Harvey, which strengthened into a major Category 4 storm Friday evening, is expected to make landfall just east of Corpus Christi between 10 p.m. and 2 a.m.
 ET Saturday.
 No storm that strong has hit Texas since 2008.

 Long said he’d been given “full authority” from the White House “to coordinate the federal — the federal assets down to the state and local level as soon as we’re called upon.”